Enrico Caruso: Extortion by Black Hand

-Caruso's success in the Metropolitan Opera drew the attention of Black Hand extortionists.
-They threatened to injure his throat with lye or harm him and his family if he did not pay them money.
-He initially paid their extortion fee of $2,000 expecting the matter to be settled, but his willingness to pay made them more brazen.
-They subsequently demanded an even larger sum of $15,000."
+Caruso's immense popularity drew the attention of New York's Black Hand extortionists.
+They threatened to harm him and his family, or injure his throat with lye if he did not pay them $2000 (US $65,000 in 2025).
+The tenor promptly paid their extortion fee and expected the matter to be closed, but his willingness to pay made them regard him as an easy mark.
+They subsequently demanded an even larger sum of $15,000 (US $489,000 in 2025) Caruso had no intention of paying a second time and he contacted the police.
 He was aided by New York City police detective Joseph Petrosino who, impersonating Caruso, captured the extortionists.
 Two Italian men, Antonio Misiano and Antonio Cincotto, would be later specifically accused of the crime.